 Just some of the planned shows include Paloma Faith (sold out), the musical spectacular We Will Rock You and comedy from Jason Manford, Rob Brydon and John Bishop to name just a few.

 You can get your hands on some of the hottest tickets in town at www.stocktonglobe.co.uk.

 Tees Valley’s amazing programme of annual events will be back and better than ever in 2021 after leaving a big hole in the events calendar this year.

-Save the date for the region’s biggest free outdoor art and street theatre festival, the Stockton International Riverside Festival (SIRF) planned for 29 July to 1 August; the national festival of sustainability, the Festival of Thrift on 25 and 26 September and the Hartlepool Waterfront Festival which returns in the summer.
+Save the date for the region’s Festival season, including the national festival of sustainability, the Festival of Thrift on 25 and 26 September and the Hartlepool Waterfront Festival which returns on August bank holiday.

 For more on What’s On in 2021 check out enjoyteesvalley.com/whats-on.

 5. Getting back to your favourite foodie events

 With farmers’ markets already starting to make a return, it won’t be long until the Tees Valley’s best foodie markets and festivals are lining the streets again to offer an array of delicious treats so you can enjoy an indulgent weekend.